River side rear view at dawn with structure illuminated in sunlight

 Legislative Assembly of Ontario Building

-The Legislative Assembly Building is the first and finest example of Richardsonian Romanesque architecture in Canada and is of national architectural and historic interest.
+The Legislative Assembly of Ontario is Canada’s foremost example of Richardsonian Romanesque architecture and a building of national significance.

 LOCATION